FeelsDEX/feels-floor-sim/docs/100_simulation_model.md

 ### Reserve Accumulation Dynamics

-**Critical Update**: Floor price reserves automatically accumulate from trading fees.
-The implementation shows that after Protocol (1.0%) and Creator (0.5%) fees are taken, the remaining portion of fees goes directly to the Buffer (τ) for automatic POMM deployment, creating fee-driven floor advancement.
+**Implementation Status**: Floor price reserves automatically accumulate from trading fees.
+The simulation correctly implements the on-chain fee model where after Protocol (1.0%) and Creator (0.5%) fees are taken, the remaining portion of fees goes directly to the Buffer (τ) for automatic POMM deployment, creating fee-driven floor advancement.

 **Reserve Sources**:
 1. **Buffer Fee Accumulation**: ~85% of every swap fee moves directly into Buffer for deployment